IRHPC/irhpc.github.io/docs/hardware/02_specs.md

 # Hardware Specifications

-In total there are 4736 cores available, including 8 Nvidia A100 Tesla GPU cards.
+In total there are 6528 cores available, including 13 Nvidia A100 Tesla GPU cards.
+It stands currently at **628 TFLOPS**

 28 x standard compute nodes:
 - Partition : 48cpu_192mem